 Anyway, obviously I want to assess the album as well, so here we go.

-The lead-off track, Moving, is excellent, all perplexing lyrics, crystal clear backing, and some great drum/percussion work from ex-Cockney Rebel drummer Stuart Elliott, as indeed is the appealing, lively The Saxophone Song, featuring, unsurprisingly, some excellent saxophone.
+Anyway, enough of that schoolboy lust and on to the album.
+The lead-off track, Moving, is excellent, all perplexing lyrics, crystal clear backing, and some great drum and percussion work from ex-Cockney Rebel drummer Stuart Elliott, as indeed is the appealing, lively The Saxophone Song, featuring, unsurprisingly, some excellent saxophone.
 Both these tracks are utterly entrancing.
 There was clearly a special artist on our hands here.
 She was still only nineteen, remember.